What Is Gain In Audio?

 Guitarists generally turn the Gain high deliberately to get the nice distorted sound from the tube preamp.

-With your gain being up while volume is low, you can get that distorted kind of sounds without annoying anyone in your neighborhood.
+With your gain being up while the volume is low, you can get that distorted kind of sound without annoying anyone in your neighborhood.
 But if you keep the Gain low and volume high, you would get a loud sound without any distortion.

 Where Should The Gain Be Set At?